Standard Deduction and Itemized Deduction

+As with federal income tax returns, the state of Arizona offers various credits to taxpayers.
 An individual may claim itemized deductions on an Arizona return even if taking a standard deduction on a federal return.
 For the most part, an individual may claim those deductions allowable as itemized deductions under the Internal Revenue Code.
-If claiming Arizona itemized deductions, individuals must complete and include Federal Form 1040, Schedule A, with an Arizona return.
+If claiming Arizona itemized deductions, individuals must complete and include Federal Form 1040, Schedule A, and, if applicable, an Arizona Schedule A with an Arizona return.
+These forms must be attached to their returns.
 For the standard deduction amount, please refer to the instructions of the applicable Arizona form and tax year.

+One credit taxpayers inquire frequently on is the dependent tax credit.
 For tax years prior to 2019, Arizona allowed dependent exemptions for persons that qualify as dependents on a federal tax return.
-Starting with the 2019 tax year Arizona allows a dependent credit instead of the dependent exemption.
+Starting with the 2019 tax year, Arizona allows a dependent credit instead of the dependent exemption.

 Arizona also allows exemptions for the following:

 - The taxpayer or their spouse is blind.

 - The taxpayer or their spouse is 65 years old or older.